Parsons Boulevard station: Changes

 In 2003, MTA proposed closing 177 part-time token booths, later reduced to 62, across the subway system and replace them with MetroCard Vending Machines and High-Entry/Exit Turnstiles to help cut the MTA's $1 billion deficit.
 The closure of booths began in August 2003.
 The station's part-time token booth, which was staffed for 7 1/2 hours on weekdays, at 153rd Street was closed on August 17, 2003, and automatic entrance to the 153rd Street exits was provided at all times.
 Access hours at these entrances were previously 6:15 a.m. to 10:40 p.m.

 Under the 2015–2019 MTA Capital Program, the station, along with thirty other New York City Subway stations, were scheduled to undergo a complete overhaul and would have been entirely closed for up to 6 months.
 Updates would have included cellular service, Wi-Fi, charging stations, improved signage, and improved station lighting.
 However, these renovations are being deferred until the 2020-2024 Capital Program due to a lack of funding.
 In December 2019, the MTA announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
 The accessibility project was to be funded by congestion pricing in New York City, but it was postponed in June 2024 after the implementation of congestion pricing was delayed.
 In December 2024, after congestion pricing was approved, the MTA announced that the elevator installations would proceed.
+Forte Construction Corp. received a $169 million contract to install elevators at Parsons Boulevard and two other stations in December 2025.